-S3 Fig. T7 endonuclease digest of genomic DNA from HUDEP-2 cells electroporated with Cas9 RNPs targeting region 4 of the PRR, related to Figure 2D.
+Fig c.
+T7 endonuclease digest of genomic DNA from HUDEP-2 cells electroporated with Cas9 RNPs targeting region 4 of the PRR, related to Figure 2D.
 Cut sites are as indicated in Figure 2D and in the text.
 Sites where targeting led to statistically-significant increase in HbF expression are highlighted in red.